cthomas-ml/c-thomas-bio/index.md

 ## Self-Defense

 I am a longtime volunteer instructor and former board member at [Impact Bay Area](https://www.impactbayarea.org/), where we train students to set and hold  boundaries with verbal and physical self-defense skills.
 Take a class!

+## Mentoring

+I typically mentor one or two recent graduates entering the workforce, and my most recent mentee just found her dream job.
+If you are interested in exploring whether we are a good fit, please reach out.